 Parent Green Card Interview

-After the National Visa Center has the required documents, they will set up an interview with your parents.
-If your parents live abroad, the interview occurs at the nearest embassy or consulate.
-For parents already in the country on a nonimmigrant visa, their interview will occur at the closest USCIS field office.
+If your parents live abroad, after the National Visa Center (NVC) has received all the required documents, they will set up an interview with your parents at the nearest embassy or consulate.
+For parents already in the country on a valid nonimmigrant visa, their interview will occur at the closest USCIS field office.

 Parent Green Card Processing Time